ENIGMA-infra/ENIGMA-PD/README.md

 ## Running FreeSurfer 7
 When you reach this point, the hardest part is behind you and we can finally come to the real stuff.
 We will run FreeSurfer 7 through fMRIPrep using Nipoppy.
 See [here](https://nipoppy.readthedocs.io/en/stable/user_guide/processing.html) for additional information about running processing pipelines with Nipoppy.

 The first step of running FS7 is to prepare your work environment with either Apptainer or Docker.
-We prefer Apptainer/Singularity, which is fully supported by Nipoppy, but Docker can be used if you don't have admin rights or access to a Linux system.
+We prefer Apptainer/Singularity, which is fully supported by Nipoppy.
+Docker can be used if you have admin rights to the computer/server you are using, or you work on something other than a Linux system (like a Mac).
 Using Nipoppy with Docker is possible though will likely require help -- reach out to us on our [Discord channel](https://discord.gg/dQGYADCCMB) and we would be happy to chat!

 ### Installation
 - [Install Apptainer](https://github.com/apptainer/apptainer/blob/main/INSTALL.md)